-- Note: Please note that scanning larger directories or UNC paths may take some time.
-Please do not interrupt the process. - Note: No duplicate entries are generated during the search.
-If it finds the same file in a different directory, DriveLock does not add the hash value to the hash database again.
-This has no effect on how the rule is applied because applications are evaluated based on their hashes and not a specific location.
-Also, this behavior allows for differential scanning, which only adds applications that are not already in the database. - 7.
-When DriveLock has finished detecting all program files and has calculated all hashes, it adds all applications it detected to the template and displays the previous dialog box. - 8.
+Note: Please note that scanning larger directories or UNC paths may take some time.
+Please do not interrupt the process.

+- 7. When DriveLock has finished detecting all program files and has calculated all hashes, it adds all applications it detected to the template and displays the previous dialog box. - 8.
 Add a description (Rule name) and enter additional information in the Comment text box if necessary. - 9.
 Click Database content to view, edit or merge the programs that are included in the database. - 10.
 Click Database content and then click View / edit to view the database content.